LUXH Investors Have Opportunity to Lead LuxUrban Hotels Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., March 6, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LuxUrban Hotels Inc. ("LuxUrban" or the "Company") (NASDAQ: LUXH).
+LOS ANGELES, March 12, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LuxUrban Hotels Inc. ("LuxUrban" or the "Company") (NASDAQ: LUXH).

 Class Period: November 8, 2023 – February 2, 2024